pbaletkeman/sampleDataJava/README.md

-Programed and tested with Java 21
+Programmed and tested with Java 21

 A simple Command Line program to generate some sample records.